ThaDafinser/UserAgentParserComparison/README.md

 ## Run your own queries

-After executing step 3) you have all data inside a `sqlite` database!
+After executing Step 5) you have all data inside a `sqlite` database!

 Just open it in `data/results.sqlite3`